 - Loneliness may seem to engulf you as you look ahead to a life without your loved one.
-Find new friends and connect with friends from the past. - If the question "Why did my loved one die?" is bothering you, ask it again and again until you can come to terms with it.
+Find new friends, worthwhile work, and connect with friends from the past.
+Pleasant memories can help too. - Why?
+If the question "Why did my loved one die?" is bothering you, ask it again and again until you can come to terms with it.
 You may never know why.
-It may remain a mystery that you choose to let go of when you are ready. - Realize that anger may be directed at yourself, your faith, the person who died, or those in the medical field who did not seem to understand or help.
-Acknowledging your anger is the first step in releasing its power over you.

-- Consider that even though you are struggling with grief; you would rather have had the time with your loved one, than to avoid the pain and not have had him/her in your life at all. - So many of us have been brought up to be independent.
+It may remain a mystery that you choose to let go of when you are ready.
+Concentrate on your choice to get better. - Realize that anger may be directed at yourself, your faith, the person who died, or those in the helping profession who did not seem to understand or help.
+Acknowledging your anger is the first step in releasing its power over you. - Consider that even though you are struggling with grief; you would rather have had the time with your loved one, than not to have had him/her in your life at all. - So many of us have been brought up to be independent.
 We find it difficult to ask for help.
-Reaching out for help from caring people can make a big difference in working through your grief. - Set realistic goals for the future.
-Pinpoint your most acute concerns.
-Think of all the possible solutions.
-Choose one solution at a time and take steps forward to implement it.
+Reaching out for help from caring people can make a big difference in working through your grief.